-I was only in South Bend a short time, but did have three very memorable meals.
-For breakfast, my friend Sara and I went to Macadoo’s Family Restaurant for their “almost world famous” biscuits and gravy.
+I was only in South Bend for a short time but had three memorable meals.
+My friend Sara and I went to Macadoo’s Family Restaurant for their “almost world-famous” biscuits and gravy for breakfast.
 The Irish-based restaurant is a few minutes outside of town in Mishawaka.
 I love that they serve a pancake-of-the-month breakfast dish.

-My favorite part of the museum, in which I actually let out a little squeal, is the presidential carriage collection.
-There are a handful of Studebaker buggies that carried or belonged to US Presidents, including Ulysses S. Grant (a Brewster Landau), Abraham Lincoln, William McKinley, (Brougham) and William Henry Harrison (Phaeton).
+The presidential carriage collection is my favorite part of the Studebaker Museum, where I let out a little squeal from excitement.
+There are a handful of Studebaker buggies that carried or belonged to US Presidents, including Ulysses S. Grant (a Brewster Landau), Abraham Lincoln, William McKinley (Brougham), and William Henry Harrison (Phaeton).
 Presidents.

 Visit a World-Class University

 You can’t come to South Bend, Indiana, without seeing the Golden Dome of the Fighting Irish.
 This is the most recognized landmark of the private Catholic research university.
 Home to the University of Notre Dame, South Bend’s crowning jewel is one of the highest-ranked higher education spots in the nation.
 Notre Dame was founded in 1842.

 Take time to admire and reflect at the Grotto of Our Lady of Lourdes.
 The grotto is a beautiful Italian replica that is a sacred spot for Catholics.
 Light a candle for someone you love or honor the memory of someone you’ve lost.
 It is truly an Irish day every day in South Bend.

 The South Bend Chocolate Company is a popular candy store that sells anything sweet you can dream up.
 They have awesome packaged snacks, nut mixes, cookies, pretzels, fudge, malt balls, and chocolates.
 Or, you can choose a single piece or combination of individual candies from the tantalizing counters.